trump-fmi/trump-fmi.github.io/content/guide/label-pipeline.md

 In the mapping a definitions is made how each label should be displayed by sorting them into levels .
-All labels belong to the toplevel (here "OSM_LEVEL").
+All labels belong to the top level (here "OSM_LEVEL").
 In each sublevel new constraints can be added and only labels conforming to these constraints become part of the sublevel.
 The "tag" constraint means that the labels have to contain the specified tag.